videlais/extwee/README.md

 ## Story Compilation

 The process of *story compilation* converts human-readable content, what is generally called a *story*, into a playable format such as HyperText Markup Language (HTML).
-The result is then presented as links or other visual, interactive elements for a player or reader, depending on the work created, to interact with to see its content.
+The result is then presented as links or other visual, interactive elements for another party to interact with to see its content.

 The term *compilation* is used because different parts of code are put together in a specific arrangement to enable later play.
 As part of Twine-compatible HTML, this means combining JavaScript code (generally a "story format") with story HTML data.